google/exposure-notifications-server/terraform/README.md

     EOF
     ```

-1. Change to the `terraform` directory and run `terraform init`.
-Terraform will
+1. Run `terraform init`.
+Terraform will automatically download the plugins
-    automatically download the plugins required to execute this code:
+    required to execute this code.
+You only need to do this once per machine.

     ```text
     $ terraform init